jmapost/tinghao-deep-learning-resources/for_begineer.md

-# My Deep Learning Past Resources
+# Deep Learning Resources for Begineers

 ## Table of Content